 Prostate cancer is the second leading cause of cancer death among American men and is the most commonly diagnosed; 1 in 8 American men will be diagnosed with prostate cancer during their lifetime.
-The American Cancer Society estimates that over 288,000 men will be told they have prostate cancer in 2023.
-Currently, over 3.1 million American men are living with the disease - more than the population of Chicago, America's third-largest city.
+The American Cancer Society estimates that nearly 300,000 men will be told they have prostate cancer in 2024.
+Currently, over 3.3 million American men are living with the disease - more than the population of Chicago, America's third-largest city.